Supreme Court allows Trump to continue ‘roving’ ICE patrols in California

 (CNN) — The Supreme Court on Monday backed President Donald Trump’s push to allow immigration enforcement officials to continue what critics describe as “roving patrols” in Southern California that lower courts said likely violated the Fourth Amendment.

-The court did not offer an explanation for its decision, which came over dissent from the three liberal justices.
+The court did not offer an explanation for its decision, which came over a sharp dissent from the three liberal justices.

 At issue were a series of incidents in which masked and heavily armed Immigration and Customs Enforcement agents pulled aside people who identify as Latino – including some US citizens – around Los Angeles to interrogate them about their immigration status.
 Lower courts found that ICE likely had not established the “reasonable suspicion” required to justify those stops.